How to Fight High Fevers or Hyperpyrexia in Children

-(Note: I place placed into a bathtub of cold water into which several ice trays full of ice cubes were dumped, along with a bottle of rubbing alcohol, to lower the temperature.
+Note: I was placed into a bathtub of cold water into which several ice trays of ice were dumped, along with a bottle of rubbing alcohol, to lower the temperature.
 My fever did not reduce, but climbed to 106.5°F, at which point the doctor was called.
-I was taken to the hospital.
+I was sent to the hospital immediately from his office.
 On the first two days, I was dizzy and could hardly walk, but felt much better on the third day.
-The treatment was IV saline, penicillin, light foods and beverages, and rest in a smoke-free atmosphere.)
+The treatment was IV saline, penicillin, light foods and beverages, and rest in a smoke-free atmosphere.

-The condition I suffered might have been meningitis, but was, instead, bacterial pneumonia in the bronchi leading from the windpipe (trachea) to the lungs.
+The condition I suffered might have been meningitis, but was instead, bacterial pneumonia in the bronchi leading from the windpipe or trachea to the lungs.
 The condition had not yet spread to the lungs.
 It was likely brought on by cilia paralysis along the nasal passages down as far as the bronchi, caused by breathing in the 8-to-10 packs-a-day cigarette smoke produced by adults in a small, airtight 600-square-foot house.
-The cilia, which are hair-like, could not sweep out bacteria and debris as is their usual function, the bronchi became inflammed, and they began to fill with fluid that the cilia could not move out.
+The cilia, which are hair-like, could not sweep out bacteria and debris as is their usual function, the bronchi became inflamed, and they began to fill with fluid that the cilia could not move out.

 Prevention Is An Effective Home Remedy